![]() |

 Deputy Prime Minister in their splendid fixed seats.
 That was a good job

 too.
 He had worked hard during the ceremonies.
+He'd even managed to stay awake most of the time during the interminably long speeches.
 He must be one of

-the most likeable diplomats I ever met - congenial, ever-smiling, not afraid of
+the most likable diplomats I ever met - congenial, ever-smiling, not afraid of

 testing out his newly-acquired Khmer skills in public, laughing through every